|Enjoy the season’s offerings with this Spring Salad|

 – Winter Cobb Salad A powerhouse of beets, blue cheese, walnuts and bacon over lettuce.

-1. Rinse potatoes, place in pot and cover with water.
-Bring to a boil, cover, and simmer for about 20 minutes until fork tender.
-The potatoes can be made ahead and stored in the fridge until ready to use.
+- Rinse potatoes, place them in a pot and cover with water.
+Bring to a boil, cover, and simmer for 20 minutes or until fork tender.
+Drain and let cool, then quarter potatoes.
+These can be made ahead until ready to use.

-2. Meanwhile, make the dressing.
-Combine mustard, white wine vinegar, pepper, salt and onion powder in a bowl.
+- Combine mustard, white wine vinegar, pepper, salt and onion powder in a bowl.
 Slowly add in olive oil while whisking everything together at the same time.
-Add minced yellow onion to dressing to mellow out the flavor.
+Add minced yellow onion to the dressing.

-5. Using the same pot, add a few inches of water to the pot and bring it to boil.
+- Rinse and snap tough ends off of asparagus.
+Cut asparagus into 1.5 inch pieces.
+Using the same pot as the potatoes, add a few inches of water and bring it to boil.
 Add the asparagus and cook until bright green, about 3 minutes.
-Drain and rinse with cool water.
+Drain the water and rinse asparagus with cold water.

 - In a large bowl, toss the salad greens, quartered potatoes and asparagus with the vinaigrette.
 Taste and add extra salt or pepper if necessary.
 Serve immediately.